 The default serial console baud rate is 115200, which is the baud rate ONIE uses.

-Configuring the Serial Console on PowerPC or ARM Switches
+Configure the Serial Console on ARM Switches

-On PowerPC switches, the U-Boot environment variable
+On ARM switches, the U-Boot environment variable

 baudrate identifies the baud rate of the serial console.
 To change the